 Campsites in Newport and Cowes

-19. Thorness Bay Holiday Park - near Cowes
+16. Thorness Bay Holiday Park - near Cowes

 Thorness Bay is the cheapest Parkdean Resorts holiday park in our comparison, so it's worth considering if you fancy a bit of Isle of Wight camping alongside family friendly facilities.
 The beach at Thorness Bay is fairly scrubby but has stunning sunsets and is popular with anglers.
-It backs onto a nature-reserve-type area which is good for exploring.
+It backs onto a nature-reserve-type area, which is good for exploring.

 Facilities at Thorness Bay include an indoor swimming pool, sports court for youngsters to burn off energy, an adventure play area, restaurant, bar, shop and launderette for washing your smalls.

-Thorness Bay allows dogs on their campsite for a small charge (£3 per dog, per night).
+Thorness Bay allows dogs on their campsite for a small charge (£5 per dog, per night).

-Price comparison: £258 for an electric pitch with a family of four for a week in August 2024.
+Price comparison: £310 for an electric pitch with a family of four for a week in August 2025.

 Facilities at Thorness Bay include an indoor swimming pool, sports court for youngsters to burn off energy, an adventure play area, restaurant, bar, shop and launderette for washing your smalls.

-Thorness Bay allows dogs on their campsite for a small charge (£3 per dog, per night).
+Thorness Bay allows dogs on their campsite for a small charge (£5 per dog, per night).

-Price comparison: £258 for an electric pitch with a family of four for a week in August 2024.
+Price comparison: £310 for an electric pitch with a family of four for a week in August 2025.

-20. Waverley Park - East Cowes
+17. Waverley Park Holiday Centre - East Cowes

-Waverley Park is a busy campsite and holiday park in East Cowes (as opposed to Cowes which is where Cowes Week is held).
-It is only a couple of minutes from the Red Funnel car ferry, so certainly convenient from Southampton.
+It is only a couple of minutes from the Red Funnel car ferry, so is certainly convenient from Southampton.

-The park has more facilities than many, which generally means it will attract families looking for somewhere for the children to burn off energy.
+Waverley Park has more facilities than many, which generally means it will attract families looking for somewhere for the children to burn off energy.
 There is a bar with nightly entertainment and views of the Solent, an outdoor pool in the summer months (can't imagine you'd want to use it in winter anyway, unless you fancy ice skating), a children's play area, showers and washrooms.
 It's also close to a large public playground on East Cowes Esplanade.

-The park has more facilities than many, which generally means it will attract families looking for somewhere for the children to burn off energy.
+Waverley Park has more facilities than many, which generally means it will attract families looking for somewhere for the children to burn off energy.
 There is a bar with nightly entertainment and views of the Solent, an outdoor pool in the summer months (can't imagine you'd want to use it in winter anyway, unless you fancy ice skating), a children's play area, showers and washrooms.
 It's also close to a large public playground on East Cowes Esplanade.

-21. Windmill Campersite - Carisbrooke
+18. Windmill Campersite - Carisbrooke

 Windmill Campersite is a couple of miles out of Newport in the Bowcombe Valley area.
 It's on the very edge of the West Wight where it suddenly gets rural as you drive out of Carisbrooke.
 The site is one of the quirkiest on the Isle of Wight with a solar powered musical shower and a barbecue called Bertha.